Skip to main content

 • a little salt

-Cook the carrots for at least 90 minutes, puree them, top up with water again, and let the soup cool.
-Feed in small portions.
+Boil the carrots for at least 90 minutes, purée them finely, and top up with water again.
+Then let it cool and serve in small portions.

 Conclusion